Explore the history of Emerson College through our past presidents.

 M. Lee Pelton, 12th President (2011-2021)

-Upon his arrival, M. Lee Pelton outlined a bold vision for Emerson as the global hub for arts, communication and liberal arts.
+Upon his arrival, M. Lee Pelton outlined a bold vision for Emerson as the global hub for arts, communication, and liberal arts.
 Prior to joining Emerson, he had served as President at Willamette University in Oregon for 13 years and Dean of the college at Colgate University and Dartmouth College.
-He holds a BA degree from Wichita State University, and a PhD in English literature from Harvard University.
+He holds a BA degree from Wichita State University and a PhD in English literature from Harvard University.

-Under Pelton’s leadership, Emerson expanded its academic footprint beyond its campuses in Boston, Los Angeles and the Netherlands by establishing new global programs around the world.
-He also established an ambitious plan to strengthen Emerson’s sense of place and identity, as part of a redevelopment of downtown Boston, by animating the streetscape adjacent to the downtown Boston campus in order to inspire, embrace, and to celebrate the city’s emerging diversity.
+Under Pelton’s leadership, Emerson expanded its academic footprint beyond its campuses in Boston, Los Angeles, and the Netherlands by establishing new global programs around the world.
+He also established an ambitious plan to strengthen Emerson’s sense of place and identity, as part of a redevelopment of downtown Boston, by animating the streetscape adjacent to the downtown Boston campus in order to inspire, embrace, and celebrate the city’s emerging diversity.
 Among the projects completed was the historic renovation of the 13-story Little Building residence hall with ground-level retail spaces as the cornerstone.

-Pelton oversaw the creation of several new initiatives, including the creation of a Business of Creative Enterprises major; the first of its kind Comedic Arts major in higher education; the Office of Research and Creative Scholarship, which has set successive annual records for the number of grants and grant funds awarded to the College for innovative scholarly pursuits; the Office of Internationalization and Global Engagement, which supports faculty and research exchanges and strategic partnerships with universities abroad; HowlRound, an international center of online communication and collaboration tools for developing new theatrical work; the Elma Lewis Center for Civic Engagement, Learning, and Research; the opening of Emerson College Los Angeles (2014) living and learning facility in the heart of Hollywood on Sunset Boulevard; and a partnership between the College and leading theatre producer Ambassador Theatre Group (ATG), to operate the Emerson Colonial Theatre with a goal to restore the theatre’s status as a try-out stage for Broadway shows.
+Pelton oversaw the creation of several new initiatives, including the creation of a Business of Creative Enterprises major; the first of its kind Comedic Arts major in higher education; the Office of Research and Creative Scholarship, which has set successive annual records for the number of grants and grant funds awarded to the College for innovative scholarly pursuits; the Office of Internationalization and Global Engagement, which supports faculty and research exchanges and strategic partnerships with universities abroad; HowlRound, an international center of online communication and collaboration tools for developing new theatrical work; the Elma Lewis Center for Civic Engagement, Learning, and Research; the opening of the Emerson College Los Angeles (2014) living and learning facility in the heart of Hollywood on Sunset Boulevard; and a partnership between the College and leading theatre producer Ambassador Theatre Group (ATG), to operate the Emerson Colonial Theatre with a goal to restore the theatre’s status as a try-out stage for Broadway shows.

 Pelton also spearheaded an alliance with Marlboro College in Vermont, finalized in 2020, which moved Marlboro’s academic program, known for its self-directed nature, to Emerson, renaming Emerson’s liberal arts and interdisciplinary studies program to the Marlboro Institute for Liberal Arts and Interdisciplinary Studies.